Six Key Changes in Fundamental Commissioning Requirements in LEED v4

 LEED v4 is the latest version of the U.S. Green Building Council’s (USGBC) Leadership in Energy and Environmental Design (LEED) rating system.
 More than 20 years ago, USGBC was established to help promote sustainability within the built environment.

 Today, LEED has become a standard around the world for the design, construction and operation of high-performance structures.
 LEED v4 includes a comprehensive technical update to rating system requirements, as well as other changes.
 New construction building commissioning is the process of verifying that building systems meet the owner’s requirements and are installed and operate as intended by the design engineer.
-Here’s six key ways in the which the Fundamental Commissioning process has evolved with v4:
+Here’s six key ways in the which Fundamental Commissioning Requirements in LEED v4 have changed:

 - Third-party commissioning providers.
 In the past, a third-party commissioning provider (CxP) was brought on for projects over 50,000 square feet.
 Today that number has moved down to 20,000 square feet.